haproxytechblog/haproxy-2.6-http3/README.md

   ```
   192.168.56.20  foo.com
   ```

+5. Import the minica.crt certificate into your browser (in Firefox: Settings > Certificates > View Certificates > Import) so that the provided SSL certificate is trusted.

 5. Visit http://foo.com to see the site.
 The first time you access the site, it will return HTTP/2.
 Refresh the page and it will be HTTP/3.